AltropInc/alt/doc/script/Stream.md

 ```altscript
 s: int... = (1,2,3,4,5,6);      // convert a tuple value (1,2,3,4,5,6) into a int stream
 ```
-When all exparessions in tuple value are constant literals, you can add a keyword `lit` to tell the parser to read the value directly into the stream without a tuple conversion:
+When all exparessions in a tuple value are constant literals, you can add a keyword `lit` to tell the parser to read the value directly into the stream without a tuple-to-stream conversion:
 ```altscript
 s: int... = lit (1,2,3,4,5,6);      // convert a tuple value (1,2,3,4,5,6) into a int stream
 ```